France · · 17 min read

 The Languedoc Roussillon region is a favorite for expat retirees.

-The most southern region of France, Languedoc is squeezed between the Midi-Pyrénées on the one side and Spain, Andorra, and the Mediterranean Sea on the other side.
+The southernmost region of France, Languedoc, is squeezed between the Midi-Pyrénées on the one hand and Spain, Andorra, and the Mediterranean Sea on the other hand.

 Languedoc generally has fairly mild winters.
 Summers can and often do get very hot, sometimes above 40C, with high levels of humidity creating conditions that result in some incredibly dramatic and powerful storms.